juntae9926/Context-Augmentation/README.md

 # ContextAugment
-Implementation of Context-aware methods for multi-label classification. <br> Sogang Univ.
+Implementation of Context-aware methods for multi-label classification to increase AP of minority co-occurrence pair. <br> Sogang Univ.
 Grad.

 ## Requirements